peterso/robotlearningblock/README.md

 - 20 task boards were built for the Robothon 2022 competition.
 - A new design was released for Robothon 2023.
 20 task boards were made for the competition.
 - 15 more task boards (TBv2023) were made for the [euROBIN project](https://www.eurobin-project.eu/).
-- ***Order your own task board*** If you are interested in getting a pre-assembled task board to demonstrate your robot platform's capabilities or to follow along in the robot benchmark, please write an e-mail request with the model year [TBv2021, TBv2023] and the number of boards to peter@modularmotions.com.
+- ***Order your own task board*** If you are interested in getting a pre-assembled task board to demonstrate your robot platform's capabilities or to follow along in the robot benchmark, please write an e-mail request with the model year [TBv2021 or TBv2023] and the number of boards to peter@modularmotions.com.

 ### Battery Recycling Articles for Manipulation Task Selection